collaborationFactory/cplace-asc/README.md

 !---------------------------------------------!
 !
 A newer version of @cplace/asc is available !
 ! -> Please update to the latest version:     !
-!    npm install -g @cplace/asc               !
+!    npm install @cplace/asc-local -D         !
 !---------------------------------------------!

-...
 ```

-## Publishing a new version
+## Publishing a New Version

+### Publishing a New Release Version

-To publish a new version on the NPM registry take the following steps:
+To publish a new release version to the NPM registry take the following steps:

+1. Create a release branch with the name x.x.x (e.g. 3.1.0)
-1. Manually bump the version number in `package.json` as desired (major / minor / patch).
+2. Manually bump the version number in `package.json` to match the branch name
-2. Push the update to GitHub.
+3. Push the branch to GitHub
-3. Create a new Release on GitHub:
-    1. Create _a new tag_ matching the version you want to publish, e.g. `v0.20.3`.
-    2. Put in the proper release notes as description of the Release.
-4. On creating the Release (_not as a draft_) the GitHub workflow will run and publish the package to NPM automatically.
+4. After your branch is pushed, CI will automatically release a new version

+### Publishing a New Snapshot Version

+To publish a new snapshot version to the NPM registry take the following steps:

+1. Push your feature branch to GitHub and open a PR (**without modifying the version** in the `package.json`)
+2. After your PR is merged, CI will automatically release a new snapshot version

 ## Source File Requirements